kuznikjan/wp-apollo/readme.txt

 1. Download the plugin file and unzip it
 2. Upload the unzipped folder to your WordPress plugin folder (wp-content/plugins/).
 3. Go to your WordPress admin panel, under "Installed Plugins" you will find Apollo plugin.
 Click "Activate" and plugin is ready to use.

+Make sure you go to extension settings and set "token" and "organization id" in order for extension to work.
+You can find your data on [Apollo](https://getapollo.io), under Integrations > WooCommerce.